Search Albert to find books, movies, etc..

 Or search within particular databases:

-Next browse books
+Next browse books and articles

 Combines Albert (books, videos, etc.) and Multisearch (articles)